 12pm Rossio Square, Santa Justa Lift, Carmo Convent

 Head to Rossio Square also known as Pedro IV Square (Portuguese: Praça de D. Pedro IV).
 This beautifully tiled square is a meeting point for both locals and tourist and has been for centuries.
 Some of the cafés shops surrounding the square date back from the 18th century, like the Café Nicola, where poet Manuel Maria Barbosa du Bocage used to meet friends.
 Other traditional shops include the Pastelaria Suíça and the Ginjinha, where the typical Lisbon spirit (Ginjinha) can be tasted.
+While you are here there are a couple of shops and cafes too where you can buy the famous cans of sardines.
+If you dont manage to you can also check one of the best sardine shops in Lisbon, the Conserveira de Lisboa, known as one of the best souvenirs shops in Lisbon.

 Grab a couple of shots and check out a couple of the shops before walking to Santa Justa Lift aka Elevador de Santa Justa.
 Take in the views from the viewing deck for a few minutes but don’t head to far as another hidden gem is a walk across the bride of Santa Justa viewpoint to Carmo Convent church ruins.